xry21xdj/FedMGDA-M/README.md

 ## Dataset for experiment

-The following table summarizes the datasets and models
+The following table summarizes the datasets and models.

 | Dataset  | Task                              | Model                     | distribution                   |
 | -------- | --------------------------------- | ------------------------- | ------------------------------ |